ncnielsen/automatic_adjoint_differentiation/README.md

 When the process completes, the dInput/dOutput has been calulated for each input.
 In addition the sensitivity/derivative of all intermediary operations have also been calcuated with respect to the output.

 While there are plenty of implementations of AAD in C++ and some in Rust, almost every implementation of AAD and every book on this subject assumes that functions are scalar-functions.
 That is they assume that the user is working on classical functions such as those prevalent in Finance (for example for calculating the price of an option).
+This is also the case for the two reference books I have provided.

 However, for most scientific purposes, relationships are not expressed naturally as scalar functions.
 Instead, many scientific relationships are expressed using Vectors or One-forms (sometimes called Dual Vectors).
 More generally, scientific relationships are expressed in Tensors, where Tensors of rank 0 are scalars, Tensors of Rank 1,0 are Vectors and Tensors of Rank 0,1 are One-forms.
 But many important scientific relationships are expressed in general Tensors of rank m,n.
 Most notably Maxwells equations of electromagnitism in its covariant form is a (single) general Tensor equation.
 Another prominent example is Einsteins Field equations which can basically only be expressed as a general Tensor equation.